 He had dreams of the big leagues.

 “When I was growing up, I wanted to be a professional baseball player.
 I think I would’ve made a great catcher.”

-Family time is precious.
+Family time is precious to him.

 “I love to spend time with my family.
-I have three sons and we go to sport related events on the weekend.
-Every week, I have a ‘date night’ with my wife and we usually choose a new restaurant to try around the West Side.
+I have three sons, and we go to sport-related events on the weekend.
+Every week, I have a ‘date night’ with my wife, and we usually choose a new restaurant to try around the West Side.
 It’s a great way for us to catch up with each other since we both have such busy schedules.
 We also love to take the whole family on vacations to Hawaii.
 It’s just so relaxing and beautiful.
 It’s a great place for family bonding.”